 Liability Coverage and the Duty to Defend

-Duty to Defend is Separate From Duty to Indemnify
+The Duty to Defend Is Independent From the Duty to Indemnify

 Insurer's Right to Control Your Defense

-Because it has the right to defend you, the insurer maintains control over your defense.
-It decides what defense strategy to follow and which attorney to assign to your case.
-Your insurer also decides whether to offer the plaintiff a settlement or to proceed with a trial.
+Because a general liability insurer has the right to defend you, it maintains control over your defense.
+It determines which attorney is assigned to your case and whether to offer the claimant a settlement or proceed with a trial.

 Declaratory Judgment or Reservation of Rights

-When you and your insurer disagree about some aspect of your insurance policy, you or your insurer may request a declaratory judgment.
+If you and your insurer disagree about some aspect of your insurance policy, such as your insurer's obligation to defend you, either party may request a declaratory judgment.
 A declaratory judgment is a decision by a court regarding the matter of dispute.
-The court's decision is binding on both you and the insurer.
-You or your insurer may seek a declaratory judgment if say, you disagree whether the insurer has a duty to defend you.
+The court's decision is binding on you and the insurer.

-For insurers, an alternative to a declaratory judgment is a reservation of rights letter.
-The letter is sent by the insurer to the policyholder.
-A reservation of rights typically states that the insurer will defend a claim but that it reserves its right to deny coverage for all or part of the claim in the future.
+An alternative to a declaratory judgment is a reservation of rights letter, which is sent by the insurer to the policyholder.
+A reservation of rights typically states that the insurer will defend a claim but that it reserves its right to deny coverage for all or part of the claim at a later date.
 If you receive a reservation of rights letter, a declination letter may soon follow.